How do the unshakeable mountains reveal the timeless art of patience, perseverance, and peace? (2025)

 Unshakeable Mountain as a model for cultivating patience

 We look to the unshakeable mountain for a slower, steadier way of living.
-It teaches us to value small gains over long spans.
-By adopting a geological frame, we move from instant outcomes to gradual progress.
+It teaches us to value small gains over long spans of time.
+By adopting a geological frame of mind, we shift from chasing instant outcomes to embracing gradual, enduring progress.

 solid rock formation